Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves: Ion cyclotron dispersion relation for Kappa distributed plasmas

 and $\delta_\kappa(\omega)$ is the finite temperature correction with the non-thermal effects

 with $\beta = 8\pi n k_B T/|\av{\mathbf{B}}|^2$ the plasma beta.
 On the other hand, the dispersion relation is given by

-Using this expression, we can include the dispersion relation in Equation \eqref{eq:varepsilon}, and since our approximation is consistent for low beta regimes, we can consider up to the second order of $\delta_\kappa(\omega)$.
+Using this expression, we can include the dispersion relation in Equation \eqref{eq:varepsilon}, and since our approximation is consistent for low-beta regimes, we can consider up to the second order of $\delta_\kappa(\omega)$.
 Then, we have that

 We will also introduce the following normalization.
 We will denote $\mathcal{B} = |\av{\mathbf{B}}|/B_0$ as the normalized background magnetic field, $\Omega_{i0} = qB_0/mc$ the ion gyrofrequency at the equator and $\bar{\omega} = \omega/\Omega_{i0} < 1$ the normalized frequency with respect to the equator gyrofrequency.
 Therefore, from Equations \eqref{eq:varepsilon_cold_EMIC} and \eqref{eq:delta_finite_temperature_EMIC} we have that